Maia-Everett/lintian.eu/_posts/2024-05-04-warcraft-retrospective-24.md

 ![Under the Burning Sky](/assets/wr/20240429230256_1.jpg)
 {% endfigure %}

 On hard difficulty, this is probably the hardest mission in Reign of Chaos.
-Even on normal, it kept me on my toes, with a lot of my time spent frantically repairing and rebuilding my towers after enemy steam tanks plow through them like a knife through butter.
+Even on normal, it kept me on my toes, with a lot of my time spent frantically repairing and rebuilding my towers after enemy steam tanks plowed through them like a knife through butter.
 The Burning Legion does send reinforcements --- two packs of felhounds and then infernals --- but at the last minute the assault becomes brutal, with the humans sending *massive* waves from all three directions.
 Worse yet, your gold mine doesn't have enough gold to last through the entire mission.
 Thankfully, my expansion survived intact until the very end.

 {% figure [caption:"That sheep is a polymorphed crypt fiend.
 I think."] %}
 ![Under the Burning Sky](/assets/wr/20240429234935_1.jpg)